veselosky/django-commoncontent/README.md

-# GenericSite: Rapid website prototyping with Django

-Django is famous for being a batteries-included web framework for perfectionists with deadlines.
-However, bootstrapping a new website using Django still requires you to write a significant amount of Python code and HTML templates to generate the basics needed by most every website.

-GenericSite is a Django app designed to get you that first 80% of your website functionality as quickly as possible.
-It performs the undifferentiated heavy lifting so you can focus on the 20% of the work that makes your site special.
+# Common Content: A reusable content app for Django

+Common Content provides models, views, and templates for common web content in a reusable Django app.
+Django ships with `flatpages`, the most simplistic content model possible.
+Third party tools like Wagtail or DjangoCMS provide flexible and complex content management workflows.
+Common Content is designed to fill the gap between these options.
+If you need pages and feeds for your Django site, but don't need the power and complexity of a full content management system, Common Content may be the right tool.

+## Project Status: Alpha

+Common Content is still Alpha-level software.
+It has many completed features that are usable in production.
+However, test coverage is not yet complete, the feature set is still growing, and there are likely to be breaking changes before the software reaches a stable 1.0 release.
+Be aware that migrating to newer versions may require some work.

+## Included Content Models, Views, and Templates

-GenericSite defines a data model based on [Schema.org](https://schema.org), extended in some places using fields from the [open graph protocol](https://ogp.me), or other web standards.
-It provides concrete Django models for common web objects, as well as an abstract CreativeWork model for extending the available page types.
+Common Content defines a data model based on [Schema.org](https://schema.org), extended in some places using fields from the [open graph protocol](https://ogp.me), or other web standards.
+It provides concrete Django models for common web objects, as well as an abstract CreativeWork and BasePage model for extending the available page types.

-GenericSite includes a set of views to be used with the included models.
-These are based on Django's generic class-based views.
-They can be used directly or subclassed to meet your needs.
+Common Content provides the following Content:

+- `HomePage` - A dedicated model for site home pages.
+Sites can have multiple HomePages with different publication dates, allowing for scheduled updates.
+- Generic `Page` - A model for evergreen pages like "About".
+- `Article` - Like a Post in Wordpress, the Article is the main content type of the site.
+Articles can also be linked together in a Series.
+- `Section` - Articles are contained in sections.
+A section is like a category.
+- RSS Feeds - Common Content provides a site RSS Feed of published articles, and a separate RSS feed for each Section.
+- Sitemaps - Common Content also provides Sitemaps for use with Django's sitemap framework.
+- `Image` - An Image model is provided to house image uploads and their metadata, including copyright information.
+Resized renditions of each image are provided by `django-imagekit` (see the section below on Images).
+- `Attachment` - A model for storing non-image file uploads and their metadata.
+- `Author` - A model to encapsulate author information, including default copyright information.
+Authors are optional.
+Author pages show a profile and list of authored Articles.
+Each Author also has an RSS Feed.

+Common Content provides views and templates (using Bootstrap 5) for each type, along with a few different options for list display.

+In addition to the content pages, Common Content also provides:

+- `Menu` and `Link` - These models define a list of links that can be used to implement site navigation menus, footer links, etc.
+- `SiteVar` - Site variables store bits of information that are reused across the site.
+  Things like the default copyright notice, site tagline, analytics IDs, etc. can be stored in SiteVars.
+All variables for a site are injected into every template context using the Common Content Context Processor so they are available on every page, even pages not provided by Common Content.
+- Redirects - Includes the Django redirects app, with a custom middleware to support temporary redirects.
+- `AbstractCreativeWork` and `BasePage` - These are abstract Django models that you can subclass to create new content types that are compatible with Common Content templates and tools.
+- Admin Support - Common Content provides admin pages for its models, and documentation for use by the `admindocs` app.
+- `django-tinymce` Support - If `django-tinymce` is installed, Common Content will use its WYSISYG editor in its admin pages.
+There is an optional JSON view that exposes a list of recently upload images for use by the TinyMCE editor.

-GenericSite includes a set of templates using the [Bootstrap CSS framework](https://getbootstrap.com) based on the examples found on the bootstrap website.
-The templates work with any objects that implement the generic data model, or anything that you can map to an opengraph-like model.
+Common Content includes a set of templates using the [Bootstrap CSS framework](https://getbootstrap.com) based on the examples found on the bootstrap website.
+The templates work with any objects that implement the common data model.
 They can easily be coupled with Django's generic class-based views to produce a clean and professional site quickly and easily.
 If you use the included concrete models with the default templates and the included views, you'll be starting with a basic blog-style site.

 The templates are built using Bootstrap 5, and they load the core CSS and JavaScript from a CDN by default, so there's nothing else to install and little or no front-end to